Affine representations of fractional processes with applications in mathematical finance: Fractional Stein Stein model

 \subsection{\texorpdfstring{Affine structure of $(X,\Pi)$}{Affine structure of (X,Pi)}}

 The following theorem shows that $(X,\Pi)$ is an affine process with values in $\mathbb R\times L^1(\mu)\otimes_s L^1(\mu)$.
-The proof is based on an approximation of $\langle Y,u\rangle_\mu$ going back to \textcite{carmona2000approximation}.
+The proof is based on an approximation of $\langle Y,u\rangle_\mu$ going back to Carmona, Coutin, and Montseny \cite{carmona2000approximation}.
 This approximation also provides a mean for simulating the fractional Stein and Stein model.

 \begin{theorem}[Affine structure] Let $\mu$ satisfy \autoref{ass:integrability1} and $(X_0,\Pi_0)\in \mathbb R\times L^1(\mu)\otimes_s L^1(\mu)$.
 Then $(X,\Pi)$ is an affine process in the sense that for each $0\leq t\leq T$, $u \in i\mathbb R$, and $v^{\otimes2}\in i L^\infty(\mu)\otimes_s L^\infty(\mu)$, the logarithmic conditional characteristic function